pachyderm/pachyderm/doc/docs/master/how-tos/pipeline-operations/create-pipeline.md

 For more information about property fields that you can define in a pipeline, see [Pipeline Specification](../../../reference/pipeline_spec/).

-!!! note
-    To create a pipeline, you can use either the Pachyderm UI or the CLI.
-    This section provides the CLI instructions only.
-In the UI, follow the wizard to create a pipeline.

 To create a pipeline, complete the following steps:

 1. Create a pipeline specification.
 For more information, see